Skip to main content

 Beauty Trends

 The cosmetics market is in constant transition.
-We have been taking a sneak peek into the future and are presenting seven up-to-date beauty trends which range from biotechnological innovations over ageless beauty and the role of skinfluencers to gender-neutral cosmetics.
+Our market analyst and trend scout Julia Keith presents nine future beauty trends which range from biotechnological innovations over ageless beauty and the role of skinfluencers to neurocosmetics and exosomes.

 Skinfluencers love active ingredients